Did you start noticing your dog is lazing around for days and having difficulty eating their meal or pooping?

 In many cases, dogs may develop digestive issues when their regular diet contains too much fat, a type of protein, or lacks sufficient fiber.

-Most dogs suffer from a sensitive stomach because of indigestion caused by improper diet.
-An improper dog diet is defined by the intake of a type of protein, insufficient fiber, and excess fat.
 Unknown to most pet owners, commercial food can cause indigestions in few cases.
-The majority of canine food allergy cases involve a reaction to the protein source, such as chicken, beef or egg.
+Most canine food allergy cases involve a reaction to the protein source, such as chicken, beef, or egg.